durrantX/dsc---phase-3---project/README.md

     0    1993
     1     340
     Name: churn, dtype: int64
     1    1993
     0    1993
     Name: churn, dtype: int64```

 - **Scaling**
  * Transform the numerical features of the dataset to a similar scale

 ## 2. Modeling

-##   Model Development 1: Logistic Regression

-Build and evaluate a baseline Logistic Regression
+- Build and evaluate four models
+  -  LogisticRegression
+  -  DecisionTreeClassifier
+  -  KNN
+  -  Random Forest

-# Evaluation of the models
+- **Evaluation of the models**
 The following metrics will be used to evaluate the classifiers for both the training and test sets.
  - Precision: measures how accurate the positive predictions are.
  - Recall:  measures the model's ability to find all the relevant cases (positive cases)